espocrm/documentation/docs/development/di.md

 ### Constructor injection

-Constructor parameter names will be used to detect dependencies (if the class doesn't implement *Injectable* interface).
+Constructor parameter names will be used to detect dependencies.

 For example, if the parameter name is `$entityManager`, then *entityMaanger* container service will be passed.